 00:59:09 and it you know part of that which is actually fairly interesting is that if you read as a child as I did science

-00:59:19 It's easy to look back and say well all they did was take about spaceships and the Internet
+00:59:19 It's easy to look back and say well all they did was think about spaceships and the Internet

 00:59:27 and life on other planets

-00:59:29 but what you have to realise is they thought about all this before none of these ideas because they were I mean they
+00:59:29 but what you have to realise is they thought about all this before none of these ideas were there.
+I mean they

-00:59:34 created if you know where I just come into being yes and it was an astonishing act of creation
+00:59:34 created. even nuclear arms. which come into being yes and it was an astonishing act of creation

 00:59:40 and in the same way people create of course societies and they create personalities

-00:59:45 and the people who do this know things that we haven't gotten a grip on in some way that is there's also published our
+00:59:45 and the people who do this know things that we haven't gotten a grip on in some way that is this is also about

-00:59:53 the power of our imagination Oh I don't know just that imagination and in driving this mean and how do you.
+00:59:53 the power of our imagination. how important is that imagination in driving this I mean and how do you.

-01:00:00 Kind of explained is that we can see things imagine things that aren't there yet I don't think we know
+01:00:00 Kind of explain this that we can see things imagine things that aren't there yet I don't think we know

 01:00:05 and one of the interesting notion was about for example machine intelligence is that.